louiskhenghao/react-native-hook-form-view/README.md

 # Future Roadmap

 In near future, will support more preset input from React Native by default.
-Ideally just passing `type` as one of the props of `FormItem`.
+Ideally just passing `type` as one of the props from `FormItem`.

 ```TypeScript
 import { FormItem } from 'react-native-hook-form-view';